 Kuryatov et al (2013) Chemical chaperones exceed the chaperone effects of RIC-3 in promoting assembly of functional α7 AChRs.
 Sci Rep 8 e62246 PMID: 23638015

 Do you know of a great paper that uses Varenicline tartrate from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Varenicline tartrate